jsquyres/froozle-mpi/README.md

 $ make install
 ```

-A few example applications are in the examples/ directory.
+# Examples

+After building, you should examine and run the examples in the
+`examples` directory.

 Comments are welcome.